Layr-Labs/eigenlayer-contracts/docs/middleware/IndexRegistry.md

 Steps 3 and 4 are done via pushing the above struct to a growing array that is kept track of for each operator.

-Note that the contract does not check that the quorums that the operator's public key is being subtracted from are a subset of the quorums the operator is registered for, that logic is expected to be done in the RegistryCoordinator.
+Note that the contract does not check that the quorums that the operator is being deregistered from are a subset of the quorums the operator is registered for, that logic is expected to be done in the RegistryCoordinator.

 ## Integrations